azhariemuhammad/rest-api/README.md

 ### Route |   HTTP  |     Desc
 --------------------|------------------|------------------|
-/api/users | GET | Get all the userss
-/api/users/:id | GET | Get a single user
-/api/users/ | POST | Create a user
-/api/users/:id | DELETE | Delete a user
-/api/users/:id | PUT | Update a user with new info /api/users/:id | PATCH | Update a user with specific new info
+/api/signup    | POST   | Sign up with new user info /api/signin    | POST   | Sign in while get an access token based on credential /api/users     | GET    | Get all the users info (admin only) /api/users/:id | GET    | Get a single user info (admin and authenticated user) /api/users     | POST   | Create a user (admin only) /api/users/:id | DELETE | Delete a user (admin only) /api/users/:id | PUT    | Update a user with new info (admin adn authenticated user)

 ### list of filter routes: